magmafoundation/Magma-Blog/src/blog/2022-12-18-magma-update-version-1-18-now-stable.md

 ## Happy Holidays!

 And from all of us at Magma, we want to wish you a very happy holiday season and a Merry Christmas!
-Thank you for choosing our server, and we hope you have a great time playing with all the new features and enhancements in version 1.18.
+Thank you for choosing our hybrid, and we hope you have a great time playing with all the new features and enhancements in version 1.18.